AngeloGalav/image-processing-and-computer-vision/2023-03-13 - ED pt1, NMS, Canny's, Hysteresis.md

 ![[edges 1.png]]

 - _Sharp_ change of a 1D signal (1D step-edge)
-	- In the transition region between the two constant levels the absolute value of the first derivative gets high (and reaches an _extremum_ at the _inflection point_)
+	- In the transition region between the two constant levels the absolute value of thte first derivative gets high (and reaches an _extremum_ at the _inflection point_)
 	- The simplest edge-detection operator relies on thresholding the absolute value of the derivative of the signal
 		- _Derivatives_ are the best tools so far to _compute edges_.